Burial or cremation

 Burial or cremation within 36 hours

-• the public prosecutor
+- the public prosecutor

-• the mayor of the municipality where the body is located
+- the mayor of the municipality where the body is located

 What do I need?

-• statement from physician or coroner
+- statement from a doctor or coroner